synthaicode/synthaicode.github.io/amagiprotocol/amagi_protocol_cookbook.md

 This contrast forces the AI to re-anchor its voice to your intent.

 ##### Learning / Research
-Welcome “I don’t know.”
+Welcome “I don’t get it.”
 Each time it admits that, narrow the scope and feed extra context (“Focus on studies after 2022,” “Limit to European sources”).
 The effect is twofold: you reduce hallucination risk and teach the AI your standards for precision.

 ### Rule 4: Think in Comparisons